ziotom78/ziotom78.github.io/_posts/2024-09-30-julia-parametric-types.markdown

 For instance, both take 16 bytes (64 bits + 64 bits), but there might be situations where one prefers to use 32-bit floating points to save memory.
 (This is typical when your code deals with many points and does not strive for high accuracy.)
 We might thus want to let the user specify the width of `x` and `y` when they create a new `Point` object.
-However, we do not want to give the user too much freedom and decide that both `x` and `y' should be of the same type: both must be integers, floating-point numbers, etc.
+However, we do not want to give the user too much freedom and decide that both `x` and `y` should be of the same type: both must be integers, floating-point numbers, etc.
+(The reason for this is that if we need to use both `x` and `y` in a calculation like $\sqrt{x^2 + y^2}$, the CPU has to perform a conversion of `x` and `y` to a common type, which slows down the computation.)
 In C++, we can achieve this by using *class templates*:

 ```c++